The Who: Background

 Daltrey spotted Entwistle by chance on the street carrying a bass and recruited him into the Detours.
-In mid-1961, Entwistle suggested Townshend as a guitarist, Daltrey on lead guitar, Entwistle on bass, Harry Wilson on drums, and Colin Dawson on vocals.
+In mid-1961, Entwistle suggested Townshend as a guitarist, Daltrey on rhythm guitar, Entwistle on bass, Harry Wilson on drums, and Colin Dawson on vocals.
 The band played instrumentals by the Shadows and the Ventures, and a variety of pop and trad jazz covers.
 Daltrey was considered the leader and, according to Townshend, "ran things the way he wanted them".
 Wilson was fired in mid-1962 and replaced by Doug Sandom, though he was older than the rest of the band, married, and a more proficient musician, having been playing semi-professionally for two years.

-Dawson left after frequently arguing with Daltrey and after being briefly replaced by Gabby Connolly, Daltrey moved to lead vocals.
+Dawson left after frequently arguing with Daltrey and was briefly replaced by Gabby Connolly, before Daltrey moved to lead vocals.
 Townshend, with Entwistle's encouragement, became the sole guitarist.
 Through Townshend's mother, the group obtained a management contract with local promoter Robert Druce, who started booking the band as a support act.
 The Detours were influenced by the bands they supported, including Screaming Lord Sutch, Cliff Bennett and the Rebel Rousers, Shane Fenton and the Fentones, and Johnny Kidd and the Pirates.
 The Detours were particularly interested in the Pirates as they also only had one guitarist, Mick Green, who inspired Townshend to combine rhythm and lead guitar in his style.
 Entwistle's bass became more of a lead instrument, playing melodies.
 In February 1964, the Detours became aware of the group Johnny Devlin and the Detours, and changed their name.
 Townshend and his house-mate Richard Barnes spent a night considering names, focusing on a theme of joke announcements, including "No One" and "the Group".
-Townshend preferred "the Hair", and Barnes liked "the Who" because it "had a pop punch".
-Daltrey chose "the Who" the next morning.
+Townshend preferred "the Hair", and Barnes liked "The Who" because it "had a pop punch".
+Daltrey chose "The Who" the next morning.